ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 Both Stochastic and adversarial bandits swing too far with their assumptions on the reward scenarios.
 Here we want to discuss the work of Lykouris, Mirrokni, and Paes Leme (2018)[^3]
 [^3]: {Lykouris, Thodoris, Mirrokni, Vahab, & Paes Leme, Renato.
 (2018). *Stochastic bandits robust to adversarial corruptions*.
 In *Proceedings of the 50th Annual ACM SIGACT Symposium on Theory of Computing* (pp. 114–122).}

-Another approach on the reward assumption can be in a middle ground, in this model we assume that rewards are initially drawn from a fixed distribtion, but are adultereated with a finite amount of corruption by an adaptive adversary.
+Another approach to the reward assumption can be in a middle ground, in this model we assume that rewards are initially drawn from a fixed distribution, but are adulterated with a finite amount of corruption by an adaptive adversary.
 | **Protocol:** |
 |------------------|
 | ***Parameters***: $$K$$ arms, $$T$$ rounds, $$T > K$$, for any time $$t\in[T]$$ the environment chooses reward $$X_{a,t}$$ for each arm $$a \in [K]$$ from distribution $$D_a$$.
 The adversary chooses a corruption $$c_{a,t}$$ based on the algorithm protocol and the history of all chosen actions and rewards.
 The total corruption is bounded: $$\sum_t max_a \lvert c_{a,t}\rvert \text{  }\leq C$$.